Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

         "user_name"                    : "user_name"
      }
      ```
-     You can run this notebook with default provided options in the notebook.
+     You can run this notebook with the default provided options in the notebook.
 If you want to take options from config, specify config_file global variable in the notebook (path to the config      file).
      Also you can run it through script:
      ```
      Usage